 A course that covers the relevance and process of accounting and financial analyses within the broader theme of business analysis.
 The focus is on informational role of accounting, the quality of reporting, the analysis of financing, investing, and operating activities, as well as of different aspects of an entity's financial performance and financial position - all towards the ultimate purpose of informed decision-making.
 Business majors only.
-Prerequisite: ACCT 210.
-Student cannot receive credit for both ACCT 248 and FINA 248
+Prerequisite: ACCT 210L or ACCT 211.
+Students cannot receive credit for both ACCT 248 and FINA 248.